jjak0b/ansible_farm/docs/examples/example_02_VM_provisioning/index.md

 Hint: If a phase task file for a specific platform doesn't exists we could provide a default `provisioning_phases/dependencies.yaml` as fallback since will be considered the most specific phase task file.
 However we won't use it in this example.

+### Allow specific provisioning phases on VM

+When we started this example we defined the `allowed_phases` variable in to inventory.
+That variable specify to the `guest_provision` role which (sub-)phases of the set should run.
+The order is not important since is considered as an unordered list.
+(Read `guest_provision` docs more details)

+Hint: in this example we specified all the available phases but in some use cases ( for example testing while programming "on the fly"  ) may be very useful specify only a subset to save time.

+Warning: Think to which possible consequences may happen (like missing snapshot restores) when you specify only a subset of them.

 What happens ?
 -----------------